 Whoever it was leaped down from the bridge—

-—and landed on top of the captain’s conjured shield with a clang! before swinging the proto-conductor blade in their hand out to block an oncoming vitae-ray.
+—and landed on top of the hauptmann’s conjured shield with a clang! before swinging the proto-conductor blade in their hand out to block an oncoming vitae-ray.
 A beat after, they hopped down to ground level in front of Gilbert.

 Not-Werner placed a hand on Gilbert’s head and peered into his face.
 “You’re… My dear Gil, yes?”